 Egypt is a country in North Africa, bordering the Mediterranean Sea, and home to one of the oldest civilizations in the world.
 The name "Egypt" comes from the Greek Aegyptos the Greek pronunciation of the ancient Egyptian name "Hwt-Ka-Ptah" ("House of the spirit of Ptah") In fact this name originally designated the name of the city of Memphis .
 However Memphis is the first capital of Egypt and a famous religious and commercial center.
 Also its high status is attested by the Greeks who refer to the whole country by this name.

 To the ancient Egyptians themselves, their country simply known as Kemet.
-Which means “Black Earth”.
+Which means "black earth".
 So named because of the rich, dark soil along the Nile.
 Where the first settlements began.
 Later, the country is known as Misr.

-Which means “country”, a name still used by Egyptians for their nation today.
+Meaning "country", a name still used by Egyptians for their nation today.
 Moreover, Egypt prospered for thousands of years (from 8000 BC to around 30 BC).
 Whose culture is famous for its great advances in all areas of human knowledge.
 In short, from the arts to the sciences, through technology and religion.

 The great monuments for which ancient Egypt is still celebrated.
 Reflect the depth and grandeur of Egyptian culture.
 So it influenced so many ancient civilizations, including Greece and Rome.